LEAGUE7QC/LEAGUE7QC.github.io/docs/tryout-season.md

 - Players must share their screen with their assigned observer during the matches.

 ### 5.2 Match Structure
-- Players can choose to play a single game or a best-of-three series.
+- Players will play a single game or a best-of-three series (the decision will be voted).
 - Players are free to use any in-game settings or strategies allowed by the official game.
 - No additional restrictions will be imposed by the league after season starts.